lfiaschi/lfiaschi/README.md

 # Luca Fiaschi, PhD

 👋 Hello!
-I'm Luca Fiaschi, a Senior Tech executive and AI/ML expert passionate about leveraging AI to drive business impact and develop innovative products.
+I'm Luca Fiaschi, a Senior Tech executive and AI/ML expert who is passionate about turning AI-driven products into transformative business outcomes.
+My experience includes scaling cross-functional teams to 100+, implementing cutting-edge personalization, combating fraud, and enhancing user experience to drive revenue and retention.
+I’ve delivered these results at scale, serving millions of users daily across industries and organizations such as Stitch Fix and Alibaba (e-commerce), HelloFresh (food delivery), and Mistplay (gaming).

 ## About Me